ElektraInitiative/libelektra/doc/decisions/decision_process.md

 - be implementable within the next major release
 - be according to [Elektra's goals](/doc/GOALS.md)
-- first being decided upon using the decision process described here
+- first be decided upon using the decision process described here

 We base our decision process and template on: